DHEFL/DHEFL/non-IID_MNIST/README_partition.md

 ```

-We can check labels distribution in each parition by using `check_parition_ipynb` script.
+We can check labels distribution in each parition by using `check_parition.ipynb` script.

 ## Citation